Overview

 calculator check before the first question.

-- Students may treat refractive index as just another number with no meaning.
+- You may treat refractive index as just another number with no meaning.
 Always ask what the

 value tells them about speed and bending.

-- Set the refraction question sheet for consolidation, with students annotating each question before
+- Set the refraction question sheet for consolidation, with you annotating each question before

 calculating.